STACK-ITEA-Project/DETONAR-Light/README.md

 This is an extension of the original implementation of DETONAR, to make it possible to run DETONAR on Cooja logs from a border router rather than the full network traffic.

+Datasets to use can be found [HERE](https://github.com/vikiminki/DETONAR-cooja-datasets).
+For this branch, pick a dataset labeled "BR" (border router).

 ## Running the whole DETONAR pipeline